Home » Appetizer Recipes » Sun Dried Tomato Black Bean Hummus

 You can serve this hummus is so many ways, such as tortilla chips, pita bread or sliced fresh vegetables such as bell peppers, carrots, and celery for a healthier option.

-This hummus would also make a unique topper for tacos, burritos, tortas or even burgers.
+This hummus would also make a unique topper for burritos, tortas or even burgers.
+For an extra twist, try adding it to you pork fajita tacos!

 Hummus is great for prepping ahead